 - to pursue our legitimate interest in operating our business effectively.

-We use the data we collect about you to help us make better decisions about you and to operate our business efficiently.
+We use the data we collect about you to help us make better decisions about you and to operate our business effectively and efficiently.
 This may involve the following activities:

 - To ensure that content from our site is presented in the most effective manner for you and for your computer.